po0ya/facialattributes/README.md

 Although it has both the training and testing code, main.cpp is just for getting the attributes for a list of cropped and aligned faces.
 > $ ./main cls_paths images_path output_path

+The crop and align code is in dlibalign.cpp file.

+The makefile works on my RHEL7 machine, you may need to change it to get it working for yourself.

 #Prereq:
 * OpenCV
 * DLib